-There are several caveats to promoting stars out of their roles:
+There are several caveats to promoting star employees out of their roles:

 In fact, research by Gallup confirms that many employees would prefer being paid more for good performance.
 Fifty-eight percent of employed adults would prefer to remain in their jobs if they could make more, and produce a better result, rather then getting a promotion.
 Furthermore, a survey completed by 3853 employees from the University of Minnesota Campus found over 50% of respondents reported low satisfaction with job promotions.
 After all, a promotion and an increase in salary, often comes with the responsibility of three or more people.
 Simultaneously frustration of coworkers, who were bypassed for the promotion, and the expectation to maintain and exceed his or her previously high performance, can be intimidating inhibitors.

-So how do you maintain competitive compensation with their peers?
+So how do you maintain compensation that prevents from star employees from being poached by talent raiders?
 These individuals get a sense of accomplishment by planning, initiating, and executing projects.
 Therefore, compensation and reward structures should focus on incentive-based pay and rewards, rather than transitions and promotions.

 Research completed by Dr. Marshall Goldsmith (2006) supports the idea that promotions are not the only thing MVPs want.
 They need to exercise thinking by providing good leadership, and expanding job roles.
 More and more people are finding intrinsic rewards like personal achievement, validation of worth, increased responsibility, and opportunity for personal growth to be more beneficial to them overall.
 This can be a main determining factor in whether they stay or exit a company.
 The take away – dollar signs and a more prestigious title are not as enticing as they once were.
 They have become secondary to humanistic rewards, such as someone peer or community recognition.